-At Heritage Junior High, we understand the challenges of adolescence, but we also appreciate the intellectual capabilities unleashed at this age.
+At Heritage Junior High, we understand the challenges of adolescence, but we also appreciate the intellectual capabilities at this age.
 By the time students reach the seventh grade, they have honed their skills in observation, listening, and memorization, and have developed their own framework for learning.
 They have processed a large amount of fundamental knowledge and can now put that knowledge to use as their critical thinking abilities increase.

 In the seventh and eighth grades, students begin to develop a sense of their own identity and independence.
 They often ask sincere questions and search for the reasons behind long-held principles and beliefs.
 This is a time when their reasoning capabilities are coming to the forefront and they can more easily be shown how to develop logical arguments that lead to correct conclusions supported by facts.
 Math skills at this level require the exercise of abstract thought, extending the boundaries of their fundamental skills.
 In language, students progress from learning the rules of grammar to assembling sound logical arguments.

 We have high academic expectations for our students, but we also provide the means for them to be successful.
 Every teacher is dedicated to helping each and every student.
-For students who struggle, we provide after school tutorials where the teachers guide them through challenging material and keep them on track.
+For students who struggle, we provide after school tutorials where teachers guide them through challenging material and keep them on track.

 This is the educational philosophy that guides us as we develop our curriculum and train our faculty.
 These principles dictate how we interact with our students to prepare them for high school and beyond.